HubertBubert/jakarta-validation-standard-errors/README.md

 }
 ```

-Like we can see, `detail` field contains no details at all.
-It does not help users at all to fix the incorrect request.
+The problem is that these errors are not helpful as they are:
+- cryptic
+- non-descriptive
+- non-actionable

-Here is the message produces by the library for the same request:
+Here is the message produced by the library for the same request:
 ```json
 {
   "type": "/problems/validation-failed",